Mihail Neamțu

 George-Mihail Neamțu (Note: /ro/) (born 16 April 1978) is a Romanian theologian and politician who has served as a member of the Chamber of Deputies since 2024.
 A member of the Alliance for the Union of Romanians (AUR) party since that year, he was previously a member of the Peasants' Party from 1993 to 2012 before founding the New Republic party, which he led until 2015.

-Born and raised in Transylvania, Neamțu attended the Moise Nicoară National College in Arad and studied philosophy at Babeș-Bolyai University from 1996 to 2000, later continuing at the Ludwig Maximilian University of Munich, the University of Durham, and King's College London, graduating with a Master of Theology from the latter in 2005.
+Born and raised in Transylvania, Neamțu attended the Moise Nicoară National College in Arad and studied philosophy at Babeș-Bolyai University from 1996 to 2000, later continuing at LMU Munich, the University of Durham, and King's College London, graduating with a Master of Theology from the latter in 2005.
 An Orthodox Christian, he has written books on religion, politics, and culture, among other topics, particularly focusing on the relationship between religion and national identity and the theology of Dumitru Stăniloae.
 His books include Zeitgeist (2007), Bufnița din dărâmături (2005), Credință și rațiune (2013), and Iisus la Niceea (2022).
 He has been a regular contributor to the popular media, including Adevărul, Libertatea, and Gândul.

 A conservative, Neamțu published a political manifesto in September 2011, leading to the founding of the New Republic party in July 2012.
 After an unsuccessful run in that year's parliamentary election, he resigned as chairman in 2015.
 He unsuccessfully ran in the 2020 local elections, and in 2024 joined AUR for which he was elected to the Chamber of Deputies in the 2024 parliamentary election.

 Early life and education

 Family background

 Mihail Neamțu was born on 16 April 1978 in the Transylvanian city of Făgăraș, Brașov County in the Socialist Republic of Romania.
-His father, Gheorghe came from Arad County and worked at a worked at a chemical plant and later became a computer engineer.
+His father, Gheorghe, came from Arad County and worked at a chemical plant, later becoming a computer engineer.
 His mother, Emilia, came from Dolj County and was a Romanian language schoolteacher.
 At age six, the family moved to the commune of Târnova, Arad County.
 About his early childgood, Neamțu stated in 2012:

 They had no family roots there [Făgăraș], no relatives, and I was raised in dire poverty, in a block of flats until the age of six.
 When I was born, my parents owned a table, two pairs of cutlery, and some books.
-Again, I know this will sound pathetic and may be used against me, but I remember that at six years old my mother would send me to buy România Literară.
+I remember that at six years old my mother would send me to buy România Literară.